wikimedia/eslint-plugin-no-jquery/docs/rules/no-done-fail.md

 Disallows the [`.done`](https://api.jquery.com/deferred.done/)/[`.fail`](https://api.jquery.com/deferred.fail/) methods.
 Prefer `.then`.

-📋 This rule is enabled in `plugin:no-jquery/all`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/all`.

 ## Rule details